Transportation

 Alaska Direct Bus Lines

 This Anchorage bus line offers summer rides between Fairbanks and Whitehorse, with stops in other smaller communities.
-Ask about a stop in Denali Park.
 Their schedule appears to be offer a chance to go as far as Tok and then choose between Anchorage or Whitehorse as your final destination.
-This bus line also covers Skagway and Dawson City.
 Be aware there are extra considerations if you plan to cross the Canada/Alaska border.
-NOTE: MAY NO LONGER BE IN OPERATION - CHECK FIRST.

 Tours